-Earnings (Loss) Per Share - Basic earnings (loss) per share is computed by dividing net income (loss) by the weighted-average number of common shares outstanding during the applicable period.
+Earnings (Loss) Per Share - Basic earnings (loss) per share is computed by dividing net income (loss) by the weightedaverage number of common shares outstanding during the applicable period.
 Diluted earnings (loss) per share are calculated to give effect to potentially issuable dilutive common shares.

 Major Purchasers - During the year ended December 31, 2024, sales to three purchasers represented 61%, 14%, and 13%, respectively, of total oil, natural gas, and natural gas liquids sales.
 As of December 31, 2024, sales outstanding from these three purchasers represented 64%, 11%, and 11%, respectively, of accounts receivable from purchasers.
 During the year ended December 31, 2023, sales to three purchasers represented 66%, 12%, and 10%, respectively, of total oil, natural gas and natural gas liquids sales.
 As of December 31, 2023, sales outstanding from these three purchasers represented 65%, 11%, and 8%, respectively, of accounts receivable from purchasers.
-During the year ended December 31, 2022, sales to three purchasers represented 65%, 11%, and 8%, respectively, of accounts receivable from purchasers.
-During the year ended December 31, 2022, sales to three purchasers represented 65%, 13%, and 5%, respectively, of total oil, natural gas liquids sales.
-As of December 31, 2022, sales to three purchasers represented 66%, 13%, and 5%, respectively, of total oil, natural gas liquids sales.
-As of December 31, 2022, sales to three purchasers represented 66%, 13%, and 5%, respectively, of total oil, natural gas, and natural gas liquids sales.
-As of December 31, 2022, sales outstanding from these three purchasers represented 66%, 13%, and 5%, respectively, of total oil, natural gas.
+During the year ended December 31, 2022, sales to three purchasers represented 68%, 13%, and 5%, respectively, of total oil, natural gas, and natural gas liquids sales.
+As of December 31, 2022, sales outstanding from these three purchasers represented 68%, 13%, and 5%, respectively, of total oil, natural gas, and natural gas liquids sales.
+As of December 31, 2022, sales outstanding from these three purchasers represented 68%, 13%, and 5%, respectively, of total oil, natural gas, and natural gas liquids sales.
 As of December 31, 2022, sales outstanding from these three purchasers represented 69%, 7%, and 10%, respectively, of accounts receivable from purchasers.